-Now, I’ve done my fair share of stenciling (like on my pantry, toy box and end table), but it’s always been with a homemade stencil and it takes F.O.R.E.V.E.R. to do.
+Now, I’ve done my fair share of stenciling, but it’s always been with a homemade stencil and it takes F.O.R.E.V.E.R. to do.
 Plus the final product always looks kinda wonky when you get up close and the design is very simple.
 Also it takes forever….that’s worth mentioning twice.
 So when Cutting Edge Stencils sent me a stencil to review I was super excited.
 I just so happened to have a spare dining room table sitting on my front porch (what, you don’t?) and it was begging to be experimented on.
 Before we get started with the how to, let me just say this…this table turned out awesome.
 I think it’s one of my favorite projects of all time.
 That’s saying something…also, nothing went wrong, so that’s always a nice surprise!

 I chose the paisley allover stencil…it’s kinda country, kinda modern, and I’m kinda in love with it.
 No, I’m totally in love with it because these stencils are so easy to use.
 I’m not just saying that because they sent me a free stencil and that’s the nice thing to say…really, the whole top took me about ten minutes and turned out perfect.
-All I did was lay the stencil on the table, secure with a piece of tape, and apply the paint with a small foam roller.
+All I did was lay the stencil on the table, secure with a piece of tape, and apply the paint (latex paint in an eggshell finish) with a small foam roller.

 It didn’t bleed or smear or anything…though I was really careful about not using too much paint.
 After it dried (so like two minutes) I distressed it with my sander and this is what I had.

 I KNOW, I love it too.
 Stenciling by hand is for the birds.

 Next I decided to stain over the stencil and give the table a more rustic look.